 At the extreme end of the silver investor spectrum are those folks who fear that society might break down someday.
 Then, they say, silver investors will be able to take their silver bullion out of the vault and use it to buy goods and services.
 If owning some silver will make you feel better about the future, who are we to stop you?
 But for the bulk of your investments, you’re probably better off sticking with a more conventional option, like the low-cost index funds.

 Tips for Investing

-- A financial advisor can help you invest in silver or with any other investment questions you have.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+- A financial advisor can help you invest in silver or any other investments.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.

 - You don’t want to only invest in silver.
 Instead, you should think abotu a strategic assset allocation model that leaves you with plenty of different investments in case one doesn’t work out.
 Use SmartAsset’s free asset allocation calculator to get a sense of what your portfolio should look like.

 - If you know a general rate of return, you can get a sense of what an investment will look like in the future.
 Use SmartAsset’s investment calculator to see exactly how much money you might have in the future.